Xhorxh/Football-Quiz/README.md

   -  Lighthouse chechk results:
 ![Lighthouse](assets/images/lighthouse.jpg)

+### Further Testing

+-   The Website was tested on Google Chrome, Microsoft Edge, Mozilla Firefox, and Safari browsers.
+-   I tested my website all the time while I was writing it(using developer tools in Chrome to check for errors and how the elements are displayed).
+I managed to put everything where I wanted to.
+The website is fully  responsive after lots of tests in [Responsinator](http://www.responsinator.com/?url=https%3A%2F%2Fxhorxh.github.io%2FFootball-Quiz%2F), developer tools, and other websites.
+-   Friends and family members were asked to review the site to point out any bugs and/or user experience issues.

 ## Deployment

 ### GitHub Pages

 The project was deployed to GitHub Pages using the following steps...